nuvoleweb/config_split/README.md

 This module provides a storage filter and uses it in drupal console commands to filter the imported and exported configuration.

-The purpose of this is that one can a set of configuration in CONFIG_SYNC_DIRECTORY and work with a superset of configuration for development.
+The purpose of this is that one can a set of configuration in
+<code>CONFIG_SYNC_DIRECTORY</code> and work with a superset of configuration for
+development.
-In other words one can have additional modules enabled and development configuration in a separate directory.
+In other words one can have additional modules enabled and development configuration exported in a separate directory, exporting a subset to be deployed.

+The Drupal 8 configuration management works best when importing and exporting the whole set of the sites configuration.
+However, sometimes developers like to opt out of the robustness of CM and have a super-set of configuration active on their development machine.
+The canonical example for this is to have the <code>devel</code>
+module enabled or having a few block placements or views in the development environment and then not export them into the set of configuration to be deployed, yet still being able to share the development configuration with colleagues.

+Enter <code>config_split</code> that provides a Drupal console command for importing and exporting filtered configuration.
+Drush integration is likely to follow soon (after all the filter is inspired by the --skip-modules filter of drush).

+The important part to remember is to use Drupal 8s configuration management the way it was intended to be used.
+This module does not interfere with the active configuration but instead filters on the import/export pipeline.

+The module is still in an early development stage.